doofinder/php-doofinder/src/Management_V2/docs/Api/SearchEnginesApi.md

 # **searchEngineCreate**
 > \Swagger\Client\Model\SearchEngine searchEngineCreate($body)

-Create new search engine
+Creates a new search engine.

-Create a new search engine
+Creates a new search engine with the data provided.
+It is not possible to execute searches against the new search engine as it does not have any index yet.
+You need to create an index belonging to the new search engine in order to be able to make searches.

 ### Example
 ```php